 And because that consensus had been built and everybody had gone back to their particular groups.
-The paper have been involved.
+The paper has been involved.

 It’s stuck.
-There was not murmur about the tariff doubling.
+There was no murmur about the tariff doubling.

 The municipality who looked after the utility just got on with to work over 15 years and just did it well and the whole thing has just been finished.